-On behalf of Hastings Law Firm P.C. posted in Failure to Diagnose on Monday, September 7, 2015.
+On behalf of Hastings Law Firm P.C. posted in Houston Medical Diagnosis Error Lawyer on Monday, September 7, 2015.

 It is only natural for people in Texas with health problems to trust in the years of training and experience of medical professionals to resolve their issues.
 Unfortunately, patients are sometimes disillusioned by a doctor’s failure to diagnose conditions, leaving them with additional expenses and in worse shape medically than before seeking treatment.
 A couple in another state recently filed a medical malpractice lawsuit against the practices of two doctors.